LeydenJar/LeydenJar/README.md

-Welcome, wonderful creature,to my humble tavern in this giant kingdom that is github.
+Welcome, wonderful creature, to my humble tavern in this giant kingdom that is github.

 As a teenager, I was going to be a rockstar.
 But when my great plan failed, I've decided to transition into software development.
 This one is working out.